Flexiana/notion-to-md/README.md

 [Notion to Markdown](https://github.com/Flexiana/notion-to-md): a tool for fetching Notion page trees, written in Clojure.
-Used to sync Readme files.
+Can be used to sync Readme files.

 ## Concepts

-The Notion API requires a `page-id` and a `notion-secret` to access page content:
+Notion API requires a `page-id` and a `notion-secret` to be able to access a page’s content:

 - If the url is [`https://www.notion.so/Testnet-8ddeb7e276c34685b460c5380f592f9d`](https://www.notion.so/Testnet-8ddeb7e276c34685b460c5380f592f9d), then `page-id` is [`8ddeb7e276c34685b460c5380f592f9d`](https://www.notion.so/Testnet-8ddeb7e276c34685b460c5380f592f9d).